Usama1190/modern-python/py10/README.md

 By understanding and utilizing these different aspects of Python functions, developer can write cleaner, more efficient, and more maintainable code.

+#### Recursive Functions

+Functions can solve themselves to solve problems in a recursive manners.

+#### Decorators

+Functions can be wrapped by other functions to extend their behaviour without modifying their code

+#### Functions with Unlimited Arguments

+Functions can be designed to accept an arbitrary number of arguments, either as positional arguments or keyword arguments.

 ### Table of Content

 1. Pre-defined functions